kalgumaei/europeana-mdic/README.md

 spark_master = "es-spark2:7077"
 ```
 ## Running the application
-The application consists of two main job that should be submitted to the Spark cluster in order:
+The application consists of two main job that should be submitted to the Spark cluster:
 1) _data transformation_ job (transforms metadata recoreds to elasticsearch analyzable documents)
 2) _IC scoring_ job (calculates Tf-IDF for subfields, parent fields, and instance)